DONATE TO THIS

 ▪ Comfortable presenting to an audience, or willingness to learn public speaking skills.

-▪ Volunteers are encouraged to commit to presenting 3 times per year; however, the number of presentations a volunteer completes will be dependent on their availability and demands of the program.
+▪ Volunteers are encouraged to commit to presenting 1 time per month for a year; however, the number of presentations a volunteer completes will be dependent on their availability and demands of the program.

 ▪ Volunteers are responsible for gathering materials needed for the event from the NAMI Metropolitan Baltimore office.
 Excess materials should be returned after the event.

-▪ Volunteers are required to complete a Reporting Form and collect Evaluations from audience members.
-These items must be returned to the Outreach Coordinator within 1-week of the presentation.
+▪ Volunteers are required to complete a Presenter Report Form and collect Evaluations from audience members.
+These items must be returned to the Director of Outreach and Special Projects within 1-week of the presentation.

 ▪ Volunteers are contacted on an as-needed basis to present.
-Volunteers are responsible for ensuring the Outreach Coordinator has accurate information regarding their availability.
+Volunteers are responsible for ensuring the Director of Outreach and Special Projects has accurate information regarding their availability.

 - Public Speaking